mwales/education_remove_me/AdventOfCode/2020/day13/readme.txt

 What is the earliest timestamp such that all of the listed bus IDs depart at offsets matching their positions in the list?

-Answer:
+Your puzzle answer was 867295486378319.

+Both parts of this puzzle are complete!
+They provide two gold stars: **

+At this point, all that is left is for you to admire your Advent calendar.

-Although it hasn't changed, you can still get your puzzle input.
+If you still want to see it, you can get your puzzle input.

 You can also [Share] this puzzle.